 - 9500-Interest Income

-There are three levels of grouping of GL Accounts that work with the standard financial reports.
-However, you are able to form as many GL Account Groups you need when using our custom financial reporter.
+There are three levels of grouping of GL Accounts that work with the standard Accounting Seed financial reports.
+However, within the Accounting Seed custom financial reporter, an unlimited number of GL Account Groups can be formed.

 The following fields on the GL account are used in grouping for standard financial reports:

 Type has three values and is not customizable for your own values.
 The values are: